raspberrypilearning/flatgame/en/step_3.md

 --- /task ---

 --- task ---
 3. Unlock your device: Most phones will ask for permission to allow file transfers.
-Choose `File transfer` or `Media transfer` (sometimes shown as MTP).
+Choose `File transfer` or `Media transfer` (sometimes shown as MTP, or media transfer protocol).
 --- /task ---

 --- task ---
-4. On your computer: Open the file browser (e.g., File Explorer, Finder).
-Look for your device listed as an external drive in the list on the right.
+4. Open the browser: On your computer, open the file browser (e.g., File Explorer, Finder).
+Look for your device — it will hopefully be listed as an external drive in the list on the right.
 --- /task ---

 --- task ---